PietPtr/Ex-PART/docs/programming.md

         onEven is onEven in (onOdd.w, onOdd.h) at (onOdd.x, onOdd.h)
         merger is merger in (1, onOdd.h + onEven.h) at (onOdd.x + onOdd.w, 0)
 ```
 All the necessary components are instantiated.
 To showcase what kind of expressions are possible in the coordinate and size expressions they have been written to be highly dependent on other values.
 Notice that both components (like `onOdd`), a system (`collatzer`), and constants are used in these expressions.
-See also issue [#13](https://github.com/PietPtr/Ex-PART/issues/13) and [#14](https://github.com/PietPtr/Ex-PART/issues/14).
+See also issue [#13](https://github.com/PietPtr/Ex-PART/issues/13) and [#14](https://github.com/PietPtr/Ex-PART/issues/14) for more information on what you cannot do with these expressions.

 ```haskell